runmad/RMYouTubeExtractor/README.md

                                                         }];
 ```

-The instance returns a dictionary with up to 4 video qualities: 240p, 360p, 720p and 1080p.
-1080p is rare.
+The instance returns a dictionary with up to 3 video qualities: 240p, 360p and 720p.

 Don’t forget to check for empty dictionary / errors.